Exploring the "Rubik's Magic" universe: Configurations with vanishing invariants

 Four sequences have two adjacent flaps, and in all cases $\Delta_c = \pm 2$.
 Imposing $\Delta = 0$ allows to identify a unique assemblage for each sequence (with one exception).
 In all cases a direct check allows to compute $L = L_c = 0$.
 These sequences are:

-The last two are actually constructible (Figures \ref{fig:flap3a5a} and \ref{fig:flap3a5b}, Section \ref{sec:costruibili}).
-One of the two assemblages of the left sequence in \eqref{eq:seqf3a5c} can be actually constructed (Figure \ref{fig:flap3a5c}).
-If the puzzle has sufficiently deformable nylon threads and tiles we could conceivably deform the first assemblage into the second.
+The last two are actually constructible (Figure \ref{fig:constructible2}, $5$-th and $6$-th images), building instructions in \cite[planar face-up]{mine:web}, first and second images of section ``Three flaps''.
+One of the two assemblages of the left sequence in \eqref{eq:seqf3a5c} can be actually constructed (Figure \ref{fig:constructible2}, $7$-th image), building instructions in \cite[planar face-up]{mine:web}, third image of section ``Three flaps''.
+If the puzzle had sufficiently deformable nylon threads and tiles we could conceivably deform the first assemblage into the second.
 We do not know at present if the right sequence in \eqref{eq:seqf3a5c} is constructible (unclassified).

 The five remaining sequences all have $\Delta_c = \pm 2$.
 Imposing $\Delta = 0$ leaves us with $10$ different assemblages: the sequence with all three horizontal flaps has three different assemblages with $\Delta = 0$, three of the remaining four sequences (with two flaps in one direction and the third in the other direction) have two assemblages each, the remaining sequence has only one assemblage with $\Delta = 0$.
 In all cases a direct check quantifies in $3$ or $5$ (in any case an odd value) the number of selfcrossings of the ribbon, so that $L = L_c \neq 0$.
 None of these sequences is then constructible.